emajidev/light-up-puzzle/README.md

 - ExpressJs
 - ReactJS
 - Babel
+- Bootstrap

-You need to run the frontend and backend so go into the app-light-up and backend folder and run the following in each one:
+You need to run the frontend and backend so go into the app and backend folder and run the following in each one:

     npm install